-- Administrative Summons: A written or verbal notice to a student to report to a college administrative office at a designated date and time. - College or Campus Community: Any College employee or enrolled student, whether full- or part-time, or any person doing business with the College under contract or on a regular basis. - College Officials: Those persons who have been given the responsibility and authority by the appropriate agency or person including trustees, campus police officers, faculty, and administrative staff. - College Policy: Any provision of a Board of Trustees order or rule, an official operating letter, or a published directive, rule, or regulation. - College: The term "College" means Black River Technical College including all of its institutional sites, learning centers, and distance learning.

-Complainant: Person or individual filing a complaint.

-- Disciplinary Proceeding\: A hearing, appeal, or investigatory interview conducted by an institution's administrator relating to an alleged serious violation of the code of student conduct. - Fully Participate\: The opportunity for an institution, a student complainant, a student respondent, or a student organization to be provided an opportunity to be present and advised by an attorney or non-attorney advocate.
+- Administrative Summons: A written or verbal notice to a student to report to a college administrative office at a designated date and time. - College or Campus Community: Any College employee or enrolled student, whether full- or part-time, or any person doing business with the College under contract or on a regular basis. - College Officials: Those persons who have been given the responsibility and authority by the appropriate agency or person including trustees, campus police officers, faculty, and administrative staff. - College Policy: Any provision of a Board of Trustees order or rule, an official operating letter, or a published directive, rule, or regulation. - College: The term "College" means Black River Technical College including all of its institutional sites, learning centers, and distance learning. - Complainant: Person or individual filing a complaint. - Disciplinary Proceeding\: A hearing, appeal, or investigatory interview conducted by an institution's administrator relating to an alleged serious violation of the code of student conduct. - Fully Participate\: The opportunity for an institution, a student complainant, a student respondent, or a student organization to be provided an opportunity to be present and advised by an attorney or non-attorney advocate.
 As stated in Ark.
-Code Ann. § 6-16-1403, BRTC will not utilize formal rules of evidence, but will make good faith efforts to include relevant evidence and exclude evidence that is neither relevant nor probative. - Level 1 Violation: Violation(s) of the BRTC Code of Conduct which, at the inception of the case as determined by a College administrator, will result in a sanction or combination of sanctions that does not include suspension or expulsion. - Level 2 Violation: A serious violation(s) of the BRTC Code of Conduct which, at the inception of the case as determined by a College administrator, may result in a sanction or combination of sanctions that includes suspension or expulsion. - Non-Academic Misconduct: A violation of a non-academic rule under a student code of conduct. - Preponderance of the evidence: Evidence that would lead a reasonable person to conclude that it is more likely than not that the act in question did occur. - Reasonable Person: Refers to an individual who is objectively reasonable under similar circumstances and with similar identities to the person being evaluated. - Respondent: The person against whom a complaint has been made. - Serious Violation\: A violation of a nonacademic rule under a student code of conduct that an institution's official determines, at the inception of the case, could result in a sanction of suspension or expulsion.
+Code Ann. § 6-16-1403, BRTC will not utilize formal rules of evidence but will make good faith efforts to include relevant evidence and exclude evidence that is neither relevant nor probative. - Level 1 Violation: Violation(s) of the BRTC Code of Conduct which, at the inception of the case as determined by a College administrator, will result in a sanction or combination of sanctions that does not include suspension or expulsion.

+- Level 2 Violation: A serious violation(s) of the BRTC Code of Conduct which, at the inception of the case as determined by a College administrator, may result in a sanction or combination of sanctions that include suspension or expulsion. - Non-Academic Misconduct: A violation of a non-academic rule under a student code of conduct. - Preponderance of the Evidence: Evidence that would lead a reasonable person to conclude that it is more likely than not that the act in question did occur. - Reasonable Person: Refers to an individual who is objectively reasonable under similar circumstances and with similar identities to the person being evaluated. - Respondent: The person against whom a complaint has been made. - Serious Violation\: A violation of a nonacademic rule under a student code of conduct that an institution's official determines, at the inception of the case, could result in a sanction of suspension or expulsion.
 Serious violation does not include an act of academic dishonesty. - Student: Includes all persons taking courses at BRTC, both full-time and part-time; online; pursuing undergraduate, technical, certificate, GED, and life-long learning (continuing education) studies.
 Persons enrolled in the BRTC Adult Education program also fall into this category.
-Persons who are not officially enrolled for a particular semester but who have a continuing relationship with BRTC are considered "students." - \ As engrossed in Ark.
+Persons who are not officially enrolled for a particular semester but who have a continuing relationship with BRTC are considered "students." - Student Organization\\: an organization at an institution of higher education (such as a club, society, association, varsity or junior varsity athletic team, club sports team, fraternity, sorority, band, or student government) in which two or more of the members are students enrolled at the institution of higher education, whether or not the organization is established or recognized by the institution.

+\ As engrossed in Ark.
 Code Ann. § 6-60-1403.